Caren Marsh Doll: The Wizard of Oz

-Although not a credited cast member, Marsh is one of a few known surviving personnel to have worked on the MGM film The Wizard of Oz.
-She has appeared in Wizard of Oz film festivals, conventions, and reunions.
+As a stand-in for Judy Garland, Marsh's role in the 1939 film The Wizard of Oz was uncredited.
+Nonetheless, she has appeared in Wizard of Oz film festivals, conventions, and reunions.
+As of 2025, she is one of three known surviving alumni to have worked on the film (the other two being Priscilla Montgomery and Valerie Lee), outliving all major cast members, original Tin Man Buddy Ebsen, adult Munchkins, and several extras.

-Autobiography and 'Oz' festivals

-In November 2007, Marsh published her autobiography, Hollywood's Babe, in which she discussed her life in Hollywood, and her love affair with The Wizard of Oz.

 In 2011, Marsh served as the Grand Marshal of the Oz-Stravaganza Parade in Chittenango, New York.

 Personal life

+In 1939, Marsh married Lewis Isaacs Edwards.

-Marsh moved to Palm Springs, California, in 1957 and married Bill Doll (died 1979), a press agent to theatre and film producer Mike Todd.
-The Dolls had one son.
-Her sister, actress Dorothy Morris, became her neighbor when Marsh retired in 1971.
-The sisters lived next door to each other until Dorothy's death on November 20, 2011.
+On September 28, 1950, Marsh married Bill Doll, a press agent to theatre and film producer, Mike Todd.
+They had a son, Jonathan.
 She turned 100 in April 2019.
+Her younger sister was film and television actress Dorothy Morris.

 Once a month on the first Monday, Marsh volunteers as a dance therapy instructor at the Palm Springs Stroke Activity Center where the styles taught range from themes like ballroom dancing, country, Hawaiian, and belly dancing.
 She is an active member of The Palm Springs United Methodist Community Church.